joelkoz/NodeMDA/nodemda/README.md

 1. Plugin system for code template selection

-1. Support combining multiple plugins that each handle a differeent area of concern to simplify building new software stacks.
+1. Support combining multiple plugins that each handle a different area of concern to simplify building new software stacks.
 For example, one plugin may handle generating persistent entities, another may handle the remote protocol (REST, SOAP, JSON RPC, etc.), a third may handle UI (web based, mobile, etc.).
 A single software stack can be defined by combining these smaller parts, allowing for reusability and ease of development